 Candy Corn Baby Hat For a Newborn to a year old Child

 I woke up this morning thinking what should I knit next.
-Then I thought of up coming Halloween and how much we're going to miss going out for trick-or-treat this year.
-Then all these beautiful gold and yellow colors of Fall ran though my heard.
+Then I thought of up coming Halloween and how much we're going to miss going out for trick-or-treat this year (2020) due to COVID pandemic.
+Then all these beautiful gold and yellow colors of Fall ran though my head.
 I thought of my baby pumpkin hat I made last year and how much I enjoyed making it.
 The best of all is to know how my neighbor's son love wearing it.
 He wouldn't go to bed with out a pumpkin hat for months.

 This hat weighs 53 g.
 So, I would say 20 g of each yarn in yellow, orange and white will do the job.